neam/docker-stack/stacks/neam/debian-php-nginx/stack/README.md

     docker-stack local url web 80 - /stack-hello/

+> Hint: On OSX, you can open the url directly from a terminal session:

+    open $(docker-stack local url web 80 - /stack-hello/)

+To scale the PHP "ha" service:

+    docker-compose scale phpha=3

+## Frontend and backend example

-Or, create the index php files expected by the default configuration:
+Create the index php files expected by the default configuration:

     mkdir -p frontend/www
     mkdir -p backend/www